drucko/gitbox/README.md

 ## Changelog

-0.1.3 auto pull and messaging through pupnup
+0.1.3 auto pull and messaging through pubnub

 0.1.2 push to remote

 0.1.1 monitoring and notifications

 ## Troubleshooting